Azure/Azure-Sentinel/Solutions/Microsoft Entra ID Protection/Playbooks/Confirm-EntraIDRiskyUser/readme.md

 ## Prerequisites

-- You will need to add the managed identity that is created by the Logic App to the Security Administrator role in Azure AD.
+- You will need to add the managed identity that is created by the Logic App to the Security Administrator role in Microsoft Entra ID.

 ## Screenshots
 **Incident Trigger**<br>